Why should you invest in the best dive watches?

 Though not coming from as famous a brand as Casio or Citizen, the Stuhrling Original has made all the right noises in the market with its unique feature set and competitive price.

 What’s it that distinguishes this model from other dive watches in this review?
 For starters, its surgical grade stainless steel case.
-Measuring 42mm thick, the case has a screw down back which makes it impenetrable for water to up to 660ft.
+Measuring 42mm case diameter, the case has a screw down back which makes it impenetrable for water to up to 660ft.

-Also, the Stuhrling has a unidirectional edge bezel which means that it won’t go backward on encountering a thump to disrupt your time measurement.
+Also, the Stuhrling has a unidirectional scratch resistant sapphire crystal bezel edge which means that it won’t go backward on encountering a thump to disrupt your time measurement.
 Its bracelet, meanwhile, not only comes with removable links but is also adjustable to fit most wrist sizes with ease.

 Furthermore, thanks to its diver’s clasp – which is an expanding metal mechanism made of steel – the Stuhrling Original makes it easy for you to get a perfect fit, after which you can turn to its safety lock to make the grip secure.